tanmaythakral/Music-Player/README.md

 4. As a user , I want to play next songs in the folder.

-5. As a user , I want to create playlist of the songs.
+5. As a user , I want to create and read playlist of the songs and store them into as file